-Join our small group Alabama Hills Night Sky Photography Workshop
+Alabama Hills / Eastern Sierra Night Sky Photography Workshop

-The Alabama Hills, located in the Eastern Sierra, are a jumble of granite boulders on the western slopes of the Owens Valley.
+The Alabama Hills, located in the Eastern Sierra, is a jumble of granite boulders on the western slopes of the Owens Valley.
 This area was the location of hundreds of western movies where stagecoaches were ambushed by bandits hidden in the rocks on the road to the base of Mount Whitney.
 This area creates stunning foregrounds when shooting the night sky and it is one of the darkest locations in all of California.
-The multiple arch locations and the lumped sandstone with Mt.
-Whitney as the background make a perfect back drop for the beauty of the Milky Way, meteor showers, and the stars above.
+The multiple-arch locations and the lumped sandstone with Mt.
+Whitney as the background make a perfect backdrop for the beauty of the Milky Way, meteor showers, and the stars above.

 Alabama Hills Night Sky Photography Workshop

-This workshop will be held during the Delta Aquarids Meteor Shower.
-The forecast is for an estimated 20 meteors per hour.
-The moon sets after midnight, so we will be out shooting in the wee hours of the morning to capture the stars!
+This workshop will be held during the Perseid Meteor Shower.
+The forecast is for an estimated 60 meteors per hour at peak.
+We will be out shooting late in to the night to capture the stars!

 A variety of techniques will be taught and explained in a very easy to learn manner for any beginner photographer who is interested in the art form of astrophotography.

 An explanation of light painting, nightscape portraits, time-lapsing, and on sight post-editing images in Adobe Lightroom and Photoshop will be covered on these two fun-filled nights under the blanket of the night sky.

 Students will also have an opportunity to photograph the sunset and sunrise on Thursday and Friday on their own.